openhab/org.openhab.binding.zwave/doc/fakro/amz_0_0.md

 ### Switch

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Blinds control

-Provides start / stop control of blinds
+Provides start / stop control of blinds.

 The ```blinds_control``` channel supports the ```Rollershutter``` item and is in the ```Blinds``` category.